Effective models for generalized Newtonian fluids through a thin porous medium following the Carreau law: Introduction

 In this relation, $r$ is the flow index of the fluid, $\eta_0$ is the low-shear-rate limit of the viscosity, and for $1<r<2$, $\eta_\infty$ is the high-shear-rate limit of the viscosity.
 Parameter $\lambda$ is a time constant and $r-2$ describes the slope in the power law region.
 For $r=2$, as in the power-law model, one recovers a Newtonian fluid model, with viscosity $\eta_0$.

-Homogenization applied to porous medium is a mathematical method which let us to average the fundamental equations from continuum physics, being valid at the microscopic level.
-There is no obligation to solve nonlinear partial differential equations of the fluid mechanics in complex domains, such as porous medium.
-The homogenization theory of heterogeneous media analyzes the effects of the micro-structure, \emph{i.e.}\! of the pore structure, on the solutions of partial differential equations of the continuum mechanics, so let us to derive rigorously equations describing filtration of a generalized Newtonian fluid (see for instance Mikeli\'c \cite{Mikelic1}).
+In this paper, we consider the flow of a Carreau fluid in a thin porous medium.
+In this context, the complexity of the fluid domain geometry makes it very costly to solve the equations from continuum mechanics directly.
+The homogenisation theory provides an alternative approach, which aims to derive an average model by analyzing the effects of the micro-structure, \emph{i.e.}\! the pore structure, on the solutions of these partial differential equations.
+This mathematical method allows one to derive rigorously the equations describing the filtration of a generalized Newtonian fluid (see for instance Mikeli\'c \cite{Mikelic1}).

-To derive the averaged law describing the generalized Newtonian fluid flow through a porous medium $\Omega_{\epsilon}\subset\mathbb{R}^3$, which is a domain with fixed height and periodically perforated by obstacles of size $\epsilon$, Bourgeat and Mikeli\'c in \cite{Bourgeat1}, see also Bourgeat {\it et al.} \cite{Bourgeat2} and Kalousek \cite{Kalousek}, used the two-scale convergence method.
+To derive the averaged law describing the generalized Newtonian fluid flow through a porous medium $\Omega_{\epsilon}\subset\mathbb{R}^3$, which is a domain with fixed height and periodically perforated by obstacles of size $\epsilon$, Bourgeat and Mikeli\'c in \cite{Bourgeat1} (see also Bourgeat {\it et al.} \cite{Bourgeat2} and Kalousek \cite{Kalousek}) used the two-scale convergence method.
 We also refer to Anguiano \cite{Anguiano_Med2020, Anguiano_Med2023} for nonlinear parabolic problems in porous medium.
 The domain without perforations is the bounded smooth domain $\Omega\subset\mathbb{R}^3$ that is divided into two parts, the fluid part $\Omega_\epsilon$ and the solid part $\Omega\setminus\Omega_\epsilon$.
-Moreover, assuming that the {\it Reynolds number} is proportional to $\epsilon^{-\gamma}$ and the flow is sufficiently slow to neglect inertial effects, the following stationary Stokes system with a non-linear viscosity following the {\it Carreau law} (\ref{Carreau}) was considered:
+Moreover, assuming that the flow is sufficiently slow to neglect inertial effects, the following stationary Stokes system with a non-linear viscosity following the {\it Carreau law} (\ref{Carreau}) was considered:

+In the momentum equation~(\ref{Bourgeat_Mikelic}), the viscosity $\eta_r$ is affected by a factor $\eps^\gamma$.
+This can be interpreted as a scaling of the low-shear-rate and high-shear-rate limit viscosities $\eta_0,\eta_\infty$ appearing in the Carreau law~\eqref{Carreau} by $\eps^\gamma$, which allows one to characterize mathematically the impact of these quantities on the asymptotic behaviour of the system.
+Indeed, letting $\epsilon$ tend to zero, different types of averaged momentum equations connecting the velocity and the pressure gradient were rigorously derived, depending on the value of $\gamma$ and the flow index $r$.